 .Pharmacy Program Oversight

-The .Pharmacy Verified Websites Program is overseen by two advisory committees and an executive board that operate under the principles outlined in the NABP .pharmacy governance document.
-The .Pharmacy Regulator Advisory Committee and the .Pharmacy Registrant/Supporter Advisory Committee are made up of pharmacy, regulatory, and digital experts from around the world.
+The .Pharmacy Verified Websites Program is overseen by an executive board that operates under the principles outlined in the NABP .pharmacy governance document.
+The executive board is made up of pharmacy, regulatory, and digital experts from around the world.